faceyspacey/respond-framework-docs-old/README.md

 ### `actions.notFound`

 Respond provides a built-in `NOT_FOUND` action type at the top level of your app.
 If a route is ever not found, this action type will be dispatched.
 You can also override it at any level of your modules hierarchy.
-Respond will dispatch the  `NOT_FOUND` type namespaced to the closest module that has one.
+Respond will dispatch the `NOT_FOUND` closest module that has one.

 You can put callbacks on it like you would any other route: